OpenAPITools/openapi-generator/README.md

 for example:
 <pre>
-./bin/generate-java-lib.sh http://petstore.swagger.wordnik.com/api/ special-key com.sample.petstore generated
+./bin/generate-java-lib.sh http://petstore.swagger.wordnik.com/api/ special-key com.foo.mydriver.model generated-files
 </pre>

 To build a client library for a different programming language, refer to the <pre>conf/java/templates</pre> folder for